JMMP-Group/GO_coordination/meetings/minutes_18Sep2025.md

 AB asked about the changes required to port the suite (he needs to port one of Diego's NEMO 4.2 suites).

-  * The changes required for this suite are shown [here](https://code.metoffice.gov.uk/trac/roses-u/changeset/331415/d/s/5/3/5/trunk) (with some [bug fixes](https://code.metoffice.gov.uk/trac/roses-u/changeset/331419/d/s/5/3/5/trunk) potentially needed).
+  * The changes required for this suite are shown [here](https://code.metoffice.gov.uk/trac/roses-u/changeset/331415/d/s/5/3/5/trunk) (with some [bug fixes](https://code.metoffice.gov.uk/trac/roses-u/changeset/331419/d/s/5/3/5/trunk) potentially needed, and note that [this more recent change to fcm_make_pp](https://code.metoffice.gov.uk/trac/roses-u/changeset/331539/d/s/5/3/5/trunk) should be used instead).
   * The main challenge has been getting the required input files approved and onto Monsoon

 <br>